Last update : 26/1/2023

 As for avoidable problems, we got :

-- A crappy inbuilt screen protector - sure, free protection is good, but it's not properly centered right off the box.
+- A crappy inbuilt plastic screen protector - sure, free protection is good, but it's not properly centered right off the box.
 You can (and should) get a better screen protector.

 Conclusion

 That said, the X3N has nothing to offer against X3P under direct comparison.
-Sure, brigudav's TWRP allows mounting partitions as rw (by default and/or inbuilt script), but the X3P can do that too, though with terminal commands.
+Sure, brigudav's TWRP allows mounting partitions as rw (by default and/or inbuilt script), but the X3P can do that too with terminal commands.
 Development does not compare favorably, putting even less reason for me to recommend the X3N.
 Combined with the hard-bricking issue present on both, I don't recommend getting the X3N.

 Back to top